 Through one-on-one virtual mentoring I guide women longing for more to feel lighter with less.
 I help them organize, simplify and beautify their spaces or businesses

 “Simplicity involves unburdening your life, and living more lightly with fewer distractions that interfere with a high quality life, as defined uniquely by each individual.” - Linda Breen Pierce.

 If you’re the short and sweet kind (I like your style), then here’s everything you need to know about me in 144-characters:

-Finnish-inspired and Parisian-educated interior designer that cultivates simple, meaningful spaces that embody minimalism with heart.
+Scandi-inspired and Parisian-educated interior and graphic designer that cultivates simple, meaningful designs that embody minimalism with heart.

 If you’ve got some spare time, why not set aside five-minutes and immerse yourself in the journey that got me to where I am today?
 If you’re feeling hesitant, let me tempt you: It includes a quarter-life crisis, throwing a sledgehammer at a wall and moving to Paris for three months.
 Intrigued?
 Keep scrolling.